MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 - Minimum of 10 Gbps network interface for intra-cluster communication
 - Recommended: Two NICs for redundancy and performance
-- Recommended: Interfaces which are remote-direct memory access (RDMA) capable, iWARP or RoCE
+- Recommended: NICS that are remote-direct memory access (RDMA) capable, iWARP or RoCE

 ### Drives